spapas/wagtail-multi-upload/README.md

 # wagtail-multi-upload

 ### WARNING: The current version of this package does only support Wagtail 3.x.
 If you want to use it with Wagtal 2.x please use version 0.0.8.
-Please see the changelog for more information.
+See the changelog for more information.

 This panel can be used instead of an `InlinePanel` to help your editors upload multiple related images to your pages.